Silhouette Mirage – 1997 Developer Interviews

 —Was it difficult to build an action game around the concept of “attributes”?

 Ukyo: In the very beginning, the idea we had could hardly be called a game. (laughs) Basically, we just had a system where you had to hit enemies with the opposite attribute, and if anything it felt like annoying busywork for the player.
 We had an extremely hard time coming up with ways to make such a system more fun.
-One of our solutions was the Reflector mechanic.
+The Reflector mechanic was one of our solutions.

 —It sounds like you came up with a lot of the ideas for Shyna’s basic movements and actions as the development progressed, then.